steveblue/architect/ARTICLE.md

 ![](https://media.giphy.com/media/kVRBvsiOyBM8o/giphy.gif)

-Builders allow us to extend the Angular CLI to build Angular however we want!
+Builders allow us to extend the Angular CLI to do things we never thought were possible before!

 Here are a few examples of how you could extend the CLI with a Builder.

 - Run unit tests with Jest instead of Karma
 - Execute e2e tests with TestCafe instead of Selenium and Protractor
-- Optimize production bundles with Closure Compiler instead of Webpack and Terser
+- Optimize production bundles with a tool other than Webpack
 - Use a custom node server
 - Provide a custom Webpack config like [@angular-devkit/build-webpack](https://github.com/angular/angular-cli/tree/master/packages/angular_devkit/build_webpack)